jonnylin13/omega/README.md

 v83 MapleStory Server emulator written in TypeScript.
 Inspired by projects like [HeavenMS](https://github.com/ronancpl/HeavenMS).

 ## Features
-* Familiar development environment
+* Easy development environment
 * Uses a microservice architecture where state is decoupled into center, login, shop, and channel servers
 * Can be run in a cluster of processes, or each service can be run independently on a different machine
 * Uses token-based authentication for intraserver communication
 * Uses multithreading to delegate compute-heavy tasks
-* Advanced metrics with Prometheus
+* Advanced metrics using Prometheus

 ## Setup and contribution
 * Fork the repository